Viewed : 237,005 times

-TCL's early settlement penalty is 1.5 percent of the outstanding loan amount with an additional one percent penalty if you settle your loan within 12 months of the tenure.
+TCL's early settlement penalty is 1.5% of the outstanding loan amount with an additional 1% penalty if you settle your loan within 12 months of the tenure.
 So, make sure you do not sell your car within the first year if your loan is with TCL.

 United Overseas Bank

 UOB, like TCL, provides balloon scheme loans.
-And, its loan interest rates for COE-renewed cars are the most expensive in our table at four percent.
+However, its loan interest rates for COE-renewed cars are lower at just 3.18%.
 On a case-by-case basis, UOB may also provide loans for China-made cars.

-If you decide to sell off your car before the end of your loan tenure, UOB will charge you with an early settlement penalty of one percent of the outstanding loan amount.
+If you decide to sell off your car before the end of your loan tenure, UOB will charge you with an early settlement penalty of 1% of the outstanding loan amount.